-- They should not be moved (apart from being turned carefully into the recovery position if unconscious) - They should be kept warm - A responsible adult should inform the Nurse to tell her where the pupil is, the suspected injury and the name of the pupil.
-If the pupil can walk he/she may be taken to the Nurse.
+- They should not be moved (apart from being turned carefully into the recovery position if unconscious) - They should be kept warm - A responsible adult should inform the Nurse to inform them where the pupil is, the suspected injury and the name of the pupil for the School Nurse to attend.

-6.2 Spinal Injuries
+Spinal Injuries

 If a fracture of the neck or back is suspected (one common symptom being pains or 'pins and needles' in the arms or legs), the pupil must on no account be moved until he is seen by a paramedic or doctor, who may wish to apply a cervical collar to immobilise the neck.
-Should the pupil become unconscious and the airway be in risk of obstruction, he should be placed in a modified recovery position, protecting the neck and back.
+Should the pupil become unconscious, and the airway be in risk of obstruction, he should be placed in a modified recovery position, protecting the neck and back.

-6.3 Eye Injuries
+Eye Injuries